tap52384/giglife-frontend/README.md

 # https://tailwindcss.com/docs/installation/using-vite
 npm install tailwindcss @tailwindcss/vite

-# To start the local server for testing your changes live
+# To start the local server for testing your changes live in the Vite app
 cd ~/code/giglife-frontend/public
 npm run dev

+# However, just because npm run dev works doesn't mean it works by default with Firebase
+# you can start just the Hosting emulator for Firebase:
+firebase emulators:start --only hosting
 ```

 ## Development Notes